DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

   text: "DogStatsD source code"
 ---

-While StatsD accepts only metrics, DogStatsD accepts all three of the major Datadog data types: metrics, events, and service checks.
-This section shows typical use cases for each type, and introduces tagging, which is specific to DogStatsD.
+While StatsD accepts only metrics, DogStatsD accepts all three of the major Datadog data types: metrics, events, and Service Checks.
+This section shows typical use cases for Metrics split down by metric types, and introduces tagging, which is specific to DogStatsD.
 Each example is in Python using the [official Datadog Python client][1], but each data type shown is supported similarly in [other DogStatsD client libraries][2].

 Counters, gauges, and sets are familiar to StatsD users.
 Histograms are specific to DogStatsD.
 Timers, which exist in StatsD, are a sub-set of histograms in DogStatsD.

+**Note**: Depending of the submission method used, the submission metric type and the actual metric type stored within Datadog might differ:

 {{< tabs >}}
 {{% tab "Count" %}}